twilio/video-quickstart-ios/ReplayKitExample/README.md

 <kbd><img width="360px" src="../images/quickstart/replaykit-launch-ios11.png"/></kbd>

 From here you can tap "Start Broadcast" to begin using the broadcast extension.
 The extension will automatically join a room called "Broadcast", unless a Room is specified in your access token grants.
-Other participants can join using the QuickStart example, or any other example app which can display remote video.
+Other Participants can join using the QuickStart example, or any other example app which can display remote video.

 <kbd><img width="360px" src="../images/quickstart/replaykit-picker-ios12.png"/></kbd>

 Tapping "Start Conference" begins capturing and sharing the screen from within the main application.
+Once you accept the screen recording permission, you can tap "Play Video" to select any mp4, or m4v video using `UIDocumentPickerViewController` and `AVPlayerViewController`.
+You can also tap "Browse Web" to visit a website using `SFSafariViewController`.

 Please note that backgrounding the app during a conference will cause in-app capture to be suspended.

 ### Betterments